RicoJia/ricojia.github.io/_posts/2022/2022-04-01-deep-learning-transformer-5-transformer-hands-on.markdown

 Applications

 - Machine Translation (using World-Machine-Translation datasets)
-- Named Entity Recognition (like extracting "phone number" from resumes)
+- Named Entity Recognition (NER).
+This is to extract structured information like "phone number" from unstrcutured data like resume.

 ## Quick Word on Teacher Forcing